b0nbon1/b0nbon1/content/about.md

 My current day-to-day at work involves:

-- maintaining and refactoring a large legacy Nextjs Code.
+- maintaining and refactoring a large legacy Code and writing new features.
+- Building tools for automation.
-- Learning system design and also Backend engineering heavily
+- Learning fundamentals in computer science, system design and documenting the journey.
-- building all the newer parts of the codebase in Golang and newer Nextjs version
-- Building tools for automation using Typescript and Golang.
-- some frontend work (Nextjs, Typescript)

 You can view my resume [here][resume] to see more about my professional career so far.